 The Northern Powergrid Group operates a structured and disciplined approach to the management of risk as part of its overall risk management policy and in support of its financial reporting practices.
 A robust system is in place to facilitate the identification of new opportunities and risks, including those associated with the achievement of the Northern Powergrid Group's strategic objectives and Core Principles.
-Once identified, key risks and their respective controls and mitigation plans are continually assessed and formally reviewed by the Risk Advisory Board ("RAB") in order that they are managed to an acceptable level in accordance with the Northern Powergrid Group's risk appetite.
-The RAB reports its findings to the board on a regular basis to ensure the directors are sufficiently appraised of the risk exposure associated with the pursuit of the Company's long-term strategy.
+Once identified, key risks and their respective controls and mitigation plans are continually assessed and formally reviewed on a quarterly basis by the Risk Advisory Board ("RAB") in order that they are managed to an acceptable level in accordance with the Northern Powergrid Group's risk appetite.
+The RAB routinely reports its findings to the board to ensure the directors are sufficiently appraised of the risk exposure associated with the pursuit of the Company's long-term strategy.

 Supported by the internal audit function, the risk management programme includes regular reviews of the crisis management, disaster recovery and major incident plans.
 To determine the level of disaster preparedness and responsiveness against threats to business continuity, risk management plans and processes are periodically tested.
 This self-evaluation approach is reinforced by that of the Berkshire Hathaway Energy group, which benchmarks risk management activities across its business units and shares significant lessons learned.
+In an unprecedented year as a result of the Pandemic, the business continuity and disaster recovery plans were fully tested, and whilst adaptation and flexibility was required, operational performance remained resilient and employees continued to perform their duties safely.